AleksaMCode/cache-simulator/README.md

   <li>Number of levels of cache</li>
   <li>Separate I-cache from D-cache, or unified cache (Von Neumann. or Harvard)</li>
 </ul>
-Block size is the unit of data exchanged between cache and main memory.
-As the block size increases from very small to larger sizes, the hit ratio will at first increase because of the principle of locality: the high probability that data in the vicinity of a referenced word are likely to be referenced in the near future.
+<p align="justify">Block size is the unit of data exchanged between cache and main memory.
+As the block size increases from very small to larger sizes, the hit ratio will at first
+increase because of the principle of locality: the high probability that data in the vicinity of a referenced word are likely to be referenced in the near future.
 As the block size increases, more useful data are brought into the cache.
 The hit ratio will begin to decrease, however, as the block becomes even bigger and the probability of